RedisJSON/RedisJSON/docs/docs/_index.md

 #### `MODULE LOAD` command

-You can also use the `MODULE LOAD` command to load RedisJSON.
+You can also use the `MODULE LOAD` command to load JSON.
 Note that `MODULE LOAD` is a **dangerous command** and may be blocked/deprecated in the future due to security considerations.

 After the module has been loaded successfully, the Redis log should have lines similar to: